ndd21/PHYS281/docs/demo-flow-control.md

 #### `enumerate`

-The [`enumerate`](https://docs.python.org/3/library/functions.html#enumerate) built-in function allow you to loop over both the indices and values of a sequence that you give it.
+The [`enumerate`](https://docs.python.org/3/library/functions.html#enumerate) built-in function allows you to loop over both the indices and values of a sequence that you give it.
 For each iteration of a loop it returns a tuple pair containing the index and value (you can name these whatever you want), e.g.: